mend0z0/E-Stationer/README.md

 # E-Stationer

-E-Stationer is a project of consisting of two hardware parts, E-Pen and E-Paper, and 1 software parts that allow the user to draw, write, read, and any sort of activity that you are able to do with a casual pen and paper.
+E-Stationer is a project of consisting of two hardware parts, E-Pen and E-Paper, and 1 software parts that allow the user to draw, write, read, and any sort of activities that you are able to do with a typical pen and paper.

 ## Features